Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 ### Setup Synchronization Groups

-Once the domain has been added, click the “**Edit Synchronization**” button on the Active Directory Configuration page.
+Once the domain has been added, click the "**Edit Synchronization**" button on the Active Directory Configuration page.

 ![User-added image](images/181b2f2963f6efa21be0629b6fdfabb8.png)